 Mediators often have tried and true formulas for mediating cases.
 They follow a specific schedule to handle the process effectively and efficiently.
 However, using the same method for every divorcing couple isn’t beneficial.

 A good mediator is willing to be flexible.
 They should handle each mediation on a case-by-case basis.
 They’re open to suggestions and welcome necessary changes in the schedule.
 Mediators should allow the participating parties to make certain decisions that can lead to a successful mediation.

 Some mediations work but require more than one session before the parties can agree on the terms of a divorce.
 You should know ahead of time whether the mediator you hire emphasizes ongoing communication with each party.
 Picking someone who follows up with you and your spouse after the first session to get a second one on the books is crucial.
 They should encourage another meeting as soon as possible to finalize the details and close out the case.

 When a mediator maintains contact with each party, it shows they care.
 They’re genuine about reaching a positive result so the divorcing spouses can move forward with their lives.
 You don’t want to attend one mediation and wait weeks or months before the next one.
 Promptly wrapping up the issues is important to you and should also be important to the mediator.

 Founding Partner Randall M. Kessler and Managing Partner Marvin L. Solomiany from Kessler & Solomiany, LLC have completed the mediation courses required by the State Bar of Georgia.
 They are registered as domestic relations mediators and have active mediation practices.
 Both bring their experience as divorce lawyers to each mediation to protect each person’s rights and try to resolve the matter favorably.

-If you’re looking for an experienced mediator to resolve your disputes during divorce proceedings, call the Atlanta mediation attorneys of Kessler & Solomiany, LLC at (404) 688-8810 for a confidential consultation today.
+If you’re looking for an experienced mediator to resolve your disputes during divorce proceedings, call the Atlanta divorce attorneys of Kessler & Solomiany, LLC at (404) 688-8810 for a confidential consultation today.